asperon/Reader/README.md

 })
 ```

-To use the favorite button feature, send an additional extra Intent.EXTRA_ARCHIVAL to reflect the state of the favorite button, the reader will return the current state of it as a result ones its being closed.
+To use the favorite button feature, send an additional extra Intent.EXTRA_ARCHIVAL to reflect the state of the favorite button, the reader will return the current state of it as a result when its closed.

 ```kotlin
 val showContent = registerForActivityResult(ActivityResultContracts.StartActivityForResult()) { result ->